 By now, you might be wondering why chicken handlers and keepers still keep roosters.
 The little guys could be a little bit challenging.
 However, they have some good qualities too.

-For one, many handlers choose to keep at least one rooster as an added layer of protection.
-All that fire is usually because roosters are protective of their flock.
+For one, many handlers keep at least one rooster as an added layer of protection.
+All that fire is (often) because roosters are protective of their flock.

-If you’re looking forward to hatching and raising some chicks, then you would want to keep at least one rooster.
-They are needed when it comes to fertilizing eggs.
+If you’re looking forward to hatching and raising some chicks, you would want to keep at least one rooster.
+They are needed when fertilizing eggs.
 Hens can lay eggs without a rooster, but those eggs will not become chicks without a rooster.

 If you’re up for some challenge, we think taking in one or two roosters would be worthwhile!